kevin-wangzefeng/toc/projects/confidential-containers/confidential-containers-incubation-dd.md

 - [x] **Document and maintain a public roadmap or other forward looking planning document or tracking mechanism.**

   <!-- (TOC Evaluation goes here) -->
-  According to the [roadmap.md](https://github.com/confidential-containers/confidential-containers/blob/main/roadmap.md) the project maintains its：
+  According to the [roadmap.md](https://github.com/confidential-containers/confidential-containers/blob/main/roadmap.md), the project maintains its:
   - short-term roadmap at the GitHub boards (including the [Confidential containers github board](https://github.com/orgs/confidential-containers/projects/6) and [Trustee github board](https://github.com/orgs/confidential-containers/projects/10)), and
   - its mid/long-term roadmap at the project's website based on use-case driven development.
 Ref: <https://confidentialcontainers.org/docs/use-cases/>

-  **TODO for maintainers**: the short-term roadmap Confidential containers github board link is unavailable with outdated "view", needs to be fixed.
+  The short-term roadmap Confidential containers github board link is unavailable with an outdated "view", needs to be fixed.
 Ref: <https://github.com/confidential-containers/confidential-containers/blob/15cbeeff8282e6cea15f66900f66b5936ab0971e/roadmap.md#L10>

 - [x] **Document overview of project architecture and software design that demonstrates viable cloud native use cases, as part of the project's documentation. _This requirement may also be satisfied by completing a General Technical Review._**
-  - A general Technical Review was completed/updated on 25-02-2026, and can be discovered at <https://github.com/cncf/toc/pull/2051>.
+  - The General Technical Review was updated on 24-Feb-2026 (currently under review), and can be discovered at <https://github.com/cncf/toc/pull/2051>.

     <!-- (TOC Evaluation goes here) -->
-    The project maintains a detailed architectural overview on its [website](https://confidentialcontainers.org/docs/architecture/design-overview/), demonstrating a robust and viable cloud-native design.
-It effectively outlines key mechanisms such as Pod-Centric Virtualization, host deprivileging, and its sophisticated remote attestation (Trustee) architecture.
+    The project maintains a detailed architectural overview on its [website](https://confidentialcontainers.org/docs/architecture/design-overview/), covering key mechanisms such as Pod-Centric Virtualization, host deprivileging, and the remote attestation (Trustee) architecture.

 - [x] **Document the project's release process.**

   <!-- (TOC Evaluation goes here) -->
   The project maintains a well-documented and consistent release process.

-  It follows a strict [6-week release cadence](https://github.com/confidential-containers/confidential-containers/blob/main/README.md) aligned closely with the Kata Containers lifecycle.
+  It follows a [6-week release cadence](https://github.com/confidential-containers/confidential-containers/blob/main/README.md) aligned with the Kata Containers lifecycle.

   The community utilizes a standardized release checklist ([.github/ISSUE_TEMPLATE/release-check-list.md](https://github.com/confidential-containers/confidential-containers/blob/main/.github/ISSUE_TEMPLATE/release-check-list.md)) to ensure quality and consistency across releases.